network-quality/draft-ietf-ippm-responsiveness/draft-cpaasch-ippm-responsiveness.md

    }
    ~~~

-2. A "small" URL/response:
-This needs to serve a status code of 200 and 1 byte in the body.
-The actual body content is irrelevant.

-3. A "large" URL/response:
-This needs to serve a status code of 200 and a body size of at least 8GB.
-The body can be bigger, and will need to grow as network speeds increases over time.
-The actual body content is irrelevant.
-The client will probably never completely download the object.

-4. An "upload" URL/response:
-This needs to handle a POST request with an arbitrary body size.
-Nothing needs to be done with the payload, it should be discarded.
+If the “test\_endpoint” field is present, it is an indication that the Service provider/content distribution network (CDN) is able to “pin” all of the requests for a particular test run to a specific server.
+The client should look up the test_endpoint name and use the resulting address as the host for all the other URLs.
+A CDN should supply a test\_endpoint so that measurements use the same server/follow the same paths to avoid switching servers during a test run.

-Given those 4 services provided by the server, the client can bootstrap the responsiveness measurement by querying the JSON configuration.
-Upon which it has the URLs for creating the load-bearing connections in the upstream and downstream direction as well as the small object for the latency measurements.
+The client begins the responsiveness measurement by querying for the JSON configuration.
+This supplies the URLs for creating the load-bearing connections in the upstream and downstream direction as well as the small object for the latency measurements.

 # Security Considerations